bridgecrewio/checkov/README.md

 docker pull bridgecrew/checkov
 docker run --volume /user/tf:/tf bridgecrew/checkov --directory /tf
 ```
 Note: if you are using Python 3.6(Default version in Ubuntu 18.04) checkov will not work and it will fail with `ModuleNotFoundError: No module named 'dataclasses'`  error message.
-In this case, You can use docker version
+In this case, you can use the docker version instead.

 ### Running or skipping checks